hadacnot/theqrl.org/_docs/mining/linux.md

 * Any x86 or x64 based processor
 * Support for AES-NI is required for full nodes
     * You can pool mine with non-AES-NI processors, See the list of community run [pools](#) FIX-ME with correct link
-    * GPU Mining is posible via pool mining.
+    * GPU Mining is posible via community ran mining pool.
 * HDD/SSD large enough to store the BlockChain at current size, plus future growth...

 You should have a basic understanding of the CLI before attempting to set this up, it isn't really all that tough.
-If you have issues please drop into the Discord chat: [discord.gg/RcR9WzX](discord.gg/RcR9WzX) Lots of friendly people over there ready to help.
+If you have issues please drop into the Discord chat: [QRL discord Chat](discord.gg/RcR9WzX) Lots of friendly people over there ready to help.

 **Plan for the future!**